Pranaw-NIT-JSR/demo/README.md

 # demo
-This is just for demo purpose
+This is just for demo purpose.
+Author- Pranaw Kr.